 - All pure solids have a characteristic melting point which depends on intermolecular forces of attraction.
 It is above the room temperature at the atmospheric pressure.

 - Most of the solids are hard, incompressible and rigid.

-- the vapour pressure of solid is much less than the vapour pressure of liquids at definite temperature.
-The particles near surface may possess sufficient kinetic energy to detach from bulk and enter in vapour state.
+- the vapour pressure of solid is much less than the vapour pressure of liquids at a definite temperature.
+The particles near the surface may possess sufficient kinetic energy to detach from bulk and enter in the vapour state.

 Classification of Solids

 - On the basis of the nature of order present in the arrangement of their constituent particles, solids can be classified as crystalline or amorphous

 - A crystalline solid is a substance whose constituent particles possess a regular orderly long-range arrangement.